-The Bureau will continue to carry out all confirmatory testing for the presence of cannabinoids and benzodiazepine in blood and urine specimens in the UCD laboratory facility.
+The Bureau will continue to carry out all confirmatory testing in blood and urine specimens in the UCD laboratory.

 The Bureau will carry out confirmatory drug testing on specimens for as many drugs as the volume of specimen allowed and where specimens had screened positive for multiple drugs.
 This procedure will continue and methods will be developed to reduce test volume requirements to enable further testing.